 Family members and friends should also be aware that this type of abuse can alter a person’s behavior and personality.
 They need to be on the lookout for signs of altered behavior or mental states such as depression, rapid mood swings, fear around certain caregivers, etc.

-If you discover that your loved one has been the victim of physical abuse inside of a nursing home in the Philadelphia area, contact the Weitz Firm as soon as possible.
+If you discover that your loved one has been the victim of physical abuse inside of a nursing home in the Philadelphia area, contact The Weitz Firm, LLC as soon as possible.
 Our qualified lawyers have extensive experience handling complicated nursing home abuse cases.
 We pledge to fully investigate every aspect of your case so we can obtain the compensation your loved one deserves.
 This can include: